mrz-gh/MyXPs/Education.md

   - Online and Uni courses are **not very reliable** because someone else can do it for you, and there is a high chance of cheating.

 - research is **wide** =>**making a decision** is so tough and frustrating

+## UoT Digital Professors

+### Safari
+- SNN (Mapping, HLS of SNNs)
+- Distributed NN on *parallela board*.
+- adv: Projects are clear and specific.

+### Vahdat
+- IMC using emerging technology is the intersection of Physics, Digital, Algorithm, Math,...
+- disadv: Projects are not specific or clear

+### Dr. Salehi
+- On-chip training of Neural Nets